-The first ah-ha moment suggesting I might be different happened on a hot summer night drenched in laughter and the innocence of 12-year-olds.
+The first ah-ha moment suggesting my life's purpose happened on a hot summer night drenched in laughter and the innocence of 12-year-olds.

-Our gawky legs created a braided circle on the cottage floor as vacation photos with goofy smiles, cute boys, and stick figured pre-teen bodies flaunting Greta Garbo poses filled the center.
+Our gawky legs created a braided circle on the cottage floor as vacation photos with goofy smiles, cute boys, and stick figured pre-teens flaunting Marilyn Monroe poses filled the center.

 With hesitation and burning cheeks, I added my images to the pile; two decaying barns, a laboring farmer, withering flowers, and a rusted ship fighting the ocean’s pull to its murky floor.

-And so began my journey of exploring the artistry of life in the broken, worn, and imperfect.
+And so began my journey of seeking the artistry of life in the broken, worn, and imperfect.

 My passion grew from being drawn to objects, to a life privileged to walk the healing journey with the hurting, lost, and the broken; each brave soul teaching me about hope, courage, and the artistry of reshaping a new story.

-Through the journey, discovered life breaks us all, myself included.
+Through the journey, I discovered life breaks us all, myself included.

 Today, as an artist and a writer, my deepest desire is to be an instrument of hope and healing.